Coyotes are nocturnal so the best time to hunt them is when they're out on the hunt themselves.

 The remote pressure switch is easy to fit and attaches to the barrel of your firearm.
 This is ideal when you just need a fast burst of light and don't have time to mess with switches.

 The torch can be mounted on most weapons, including hand pistols and crossbows, you just need to get the correct mounting bracket for that.
 One is supplied for standard scope or barrel mounting on a rifle or shotgun.

-5. Predator Tactics Coyote Reaper Hunting Light - Best Gun for Predator Hunting
+5. Predator Tactics Coyote Reaper Hunting Light - Best Light for Predator Hunting

 No review of night hunting lights would be complete without a look at the Coyote Reaper from Predator.
 The brand is a favorite amongst seasoned hunters and this model is one of its best sellers.

 A tough carry case holds everything you will need for a night hunt including, mounts, remote switch to be mounted in your desired location, 2-batteries, and 1-charger with a vehicle adaptor.

 The battery is capable of powering the flashlight for an entire night-hunt, but if you're wary of running out of juice, carry the fully-charged spare that is supplied, along with you.

 Better still, use the provided extension tube for both batteries and get twice as much power for twice as long.